-There are three main types of dental bridges, the traditional cantilever and the resin-bonded or Maryland bonded bridges.
+There are a couple of different types: the traditional cantilever and the resin-bonded or Maryland bonded bridges.

-Traditional Bridges: Traditional bridges are the most popular.
-They are either ceramics or porcelain fused to metal.
-This type of dental bridge involves creating a crown for the tooth or implant on both sides of the missing tooth with a pontic placed between them.
+Traditional bridges are the most popular.
+They are usually made of either ceramics or porcelain fused to metal.
+This dental bridge involves creating a crown for the tooth or implant on both sides of the missing tooth with a pontic between them.

-Cantilever Bridges: Cantilever bridges are bridges put when there are adjacent teeth on only one side of the missing tooth or teeth.
-This bridge typically isn't recommended for missing teeth in the back of the mouth.
-The jaw's back has a lot of force, and the bridge might be damaged since there is only one side for support.
+Cantilever bridges are put when there are adjacent teeth on only one side of the missing tooth or teeth.
+The dentist doesn't typically recommend this bridge for missing teeth in the back of the mouth because the back of the jaw has a lot of force, which might damage the bridge since there is only one side for support.

-Maryland-bonded Bridges: Also known as resin-bonded bridges, Maryland-bonded bridges porcelain or porcelain fused to metal.
-They rely on a composite resin cement for its retention.
-It is considered the least invasive and conservative type of dental bridge.
+Also known as resin-bonded bridges, Maryland-bonded bridges are porcelain or porcelain fused to metal.
+To keep it in place, they use composite resin cement.
+The Maryland-bonded bridges are the most conservative and least invasive kind of dental bridge.

-Aesthetically pleasing.
-A dental bridge provides a natural-looking restoration to one's smile, especially with a porcelain dental bridge, which can easily camouflage with the teeth' natural color and give superior resistance to stains.
-Aside from filling the gap left by a missing tooth, it also maintains the face's natural shape.
+Aesthetically Pleasing.
+A dental bridge can restore a person's smile completely naturally, especially with a porcelain dental bridge, which blends in with the color of the patient's teeth naturally and has excellent stain resistance.
+In addition to bridging the gap caused by a missing tooth, it preserves the face's natural shape.

-Less invasive.
-Compared to other dental procedures like dental implants, which necessitate at least one surgery, a dental bridge procedure does not require surgeries like bone grafting.
-It recontours merely a part of the enamel to create space for the dental bridge.
+Less Invasive.
+A dental bridge procedure does not involve surgeries like bone grafting, in contrast to other dental procedures like dental implants, which demand at least one operation.
+Instead, it recontours merely a part of the enamel to create space for the dental bridge.

 The second visit involves removing the temporary bridge and installing and adjusting the final dental bridge for an accurate fit.

 If both restorations aim to bridge any missing teeth gaps, then how do they differ?
 And is a denture similar to a bridge?
-To answer these questions, let's get into the difference between dentures and bridges.
+To answer these questions, let's examine the difference between dentures and bridges.

-While both restorations use false teeth, the most significant difference between bridges and dentures is whether you can take them off.
+While both restorations use false teeth, the most significant difference between bridges and dentures is whether you can remove them.
 Bridges anchor themselves to adjoining teeth.
-When a dental bridge is placed, it can only be removed by a dentist.
+Therefore, once inserted, only a dentist may remove a dental bridge.

 Bridges are stable.
 The stability provided by the crowns on either side makes it less likely for the artificial tooth to fall out or move when you eat or do other activities.
-On the other hand, Dentures may afford a level of stability, but because of their nature, they may not feel as natural to the bite.
-And because they're removable, you're more liable to lose them as compared to fixed bridges.
+On the other hand, dentures might provide some stability, but because of their design, they might not feel as natural to the bite.
+Furthermore, compared to fixed bridges, you are more likely to lose them because they are removable.